Victoria has become Australia’s first state to introduce specific laws for managing a pandemic.

 Under the current state of emergency, those powers lie with the chief health officer, who is an unelected official.

-The upper house sat for 21 hours this week debating several amendments to the bill, which were made to secure the support of Mr Barton after former Labor minister Adem Somyurek announced he would return from a self-imposed absence to vote against it.
+The upper house spent 21 hours this week debating several amendments to the bill, which were made to secure the support of Mr Barton after former Labor minister Adem Somyurek announced he would return from a self-imposed absence to vote against it.

 Mr Somyurek was in the chamber when the final vote occurred on Thursday.